Does an Uninspected Car Raise Your Insurance Rates?

 Driving Record Violations

 Getting cited while driving an uninspected vehicle adds a moving violation to your record.
+This violation is also likely to be recorded on your Motor Vehicle Record (MVR), which insurers access to assess your driving history.
 Violation surcharges vary by insurer but commonly add 10% to 25% to the annual premium for one to three years.
-The violation, not the inspection status itself, triggers the surcharge.
+The violation, not the inspection status itself, causes the surcharge.

 checkList icon